 - TWO 1” slide adjusters in nickel

-- 1⅓ yards of soft rope or similar for the drawcord apx. ½” in diameter in order to fit through the ½” grommets; we use twisted cotton rope, purchased locally — this will be cut to fit at the end of your project; the yardage shown allows plenty with which to work prior to cutting
+- 1⅓ yards of soft rope or similar for the drawcord apx. ½” in diameter in order to fit through the ½” grommets; we use twisted cotton rope — this will be cut to fit at the end of your project; the yardage shown allows plenty with which to work prior to cutting

 - All purpose to match fabrics